-You may have heard that it is the first time that Australian servicewomen lead the ANZAC day March this year, but another first you never heard about is that it is the also the very first time for the members of War Widow Guild of Australia NSW are invited to join the March.
+You may have heard that this year was the first time that Australian servicewomen led the ANZAC Day march.
+But another first you probably didn’t hear about is that members of the NSW branch of the War Widows Guild of Australia were also formally invited to join the march.

 Who are they?